VamKon/AzureNotes/AzureDev.md

   * Version - allows you to expose breaking changes, requires publishing.
   * Revision - allows you to add non-breaking changes, such as addition of operations.
 Users can access by using a different query string at the same endpoint.
 * Create an instance - `New-AzApiManagement -ResourceGroupName` "myResourceGroup" `-Location` "West US" `-Name` "apim-name" `-Organization` "myOrganization" `-AdminEmail` "myEmail" `-Sku` "Developer"
+* You can set up `Mock` API responses to cache responses.
+* To use an API outside of developer portal:
+  * API must be added to a product
+  * `Ocp_Apim-Subscription-Key` header must be part of the Http request.
+This allows APIM to determine if a subscriber has permissions to call an API
+* API authentication policies to authenticate with a backend service - `Basic, Client certificate and Managed identity`

 # Security